How To Get The Most From Tournament Life

 WHICH RATING IS USED?

-The official rating for the month of the tournament is used (March tournament uses March ratings, April tournament uses April ratings, etc.) If the tournament starts in one month and ends in another, effective summer 2008 we will use the later of the two official ratings.
-So for the 2008 World Open, which ends in July but has one schedule that begins June 30, we are using the July official ratings, not June.
+is used (March tournament uses March official ratings, April tournament uses April official ratings, etc.) If the tournament starts in one month and ends in another, we use the later of the two official ratings.
+So for the 2019 New York State Championship, which started in August and ended in September, we used the September official ratings.

 If you are unrated, or have a rating from many years ago, be sure to indicate this.
 Old ratings are still valid- you never lose your rating.